ecloudvalley/Getting-start-AWS-SAM/README.md

 ### **Integrate with static website**

-In this section, you will create a static website on **S3** and integrate the API endpoint with it.
+You will create a static website on **S3** and integrate the API endpoint with it.

 - On the service menu, choose **CloudFormation**.
 Type your stack name in the filter, then choose your stack.